 The "Geographic Bounds" parameter defines the county(s) used.
-For a county-scale run, only one county can be selected per RunSpec.
-The county used was Adams County, Colorado.
+For a county-scale run, only one county can be selected per RunSpec. for Ozone conformity purposes, Adams County is used to represent the entire Non-Attainment Area (NAA) in the DRCOG and NFRMPO regions.
+Therefore, the NFRMPO GHG compliance process maintains this geographic assumption for consistency.
 The county defines input parameters such as the meteorology data used to estimate emission rates.